tipsyGnostalgik/kolili-ett/README.md

 # KoLili
 Something that started as a small edit now turned into a project to make Etterna really pretty!

+# WARNING:
+This is the **Working** tree, it has an UNFINISHED song select and you should download the file from RELEASES instead of cloning due to the PlayerCards.

+---

 <sub><sup>NOTE: This gif is OUTDATED</sub></sub>

 ![Stage selection animation.](https://i.imgur.com/6zUYS8T.gif)